gnomical/solid-theme-provider/README.md

 ## Usage

 ### Props:
+All of these properties are optional

 - **default** - string
   the key of the theme that should be set upon first load.
   defaults to the system preference
+- **id** - string
+  an id that will be applied to the root `<ThemeProvider>` element for easily selecting it from external stylesheets
 - **label** - string
   a text label that will display inside the theme toggle button.
   defaults to an empty string